We do our best to help make this affordable for everyone, so we're including some big discounts on the program.

 Phase 3 (weeks 6-9): Putting these all together through the Rails framework and building an original APP from scratch!
 Good wholesome family fun!

-If you are smart, passionate about learning technology, and driven, then yes; you don't need any special super powers to be a programmer.
+If you are smart, passionate about learning technology, excited about a career as a software developer, and genuinely driven, then yes; you don't need any special super powers to be a programmer.
 You don't need advanced math or calculus.
 It's not dark magic, it's a language, and a way of thinking about the world.
 Anybody who wants to can learn it and become proficient.
 Many people don't think this is true.
 Ignore them.

 It is true that this industry tends strongly towards younger junior developers, amongst many other tendencies we at Dev Bootcamp feel committed to questioning and redirecting, e.g. white, male, etc. Previous experience is really not required for Dev Bootcamp and we don't interview or assess based on that or age.
 We assess more based on the following: